 As you can see in these photos, this street is full of shops and restaurants that mainly offer a delicious Turkish cuisine.

 One of the entrances to the Kaleiçi Mosque is in Barbaros Boulevard.
-So, it’s very easy to visit this mosque, if you are in the Old Town.
+So, if you are in the Old Town, it’s very easy to visit this mosque.

-It’s one of the oldest historical structures that you can see in Kusadasi, built by the Grand Vizier of the Ottoman Empire – Öküz Mehmed Pasha, in 1618.
+It’s one of the oldest historic structures that you can see in Kusadasi, built in 1618 by the Grand Vizier of the Ottoman Empire – Öküz Mehmed Pasha.